awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 When you stop or terminate a container instance, the tasks that are running on it are transitioned to the `STOPPED` status\.

 A container in the task changes state\.
 The Amazon ECS container agent monitors the state of containers within tasks\.
-For example, if a container that is running within a task stops, this container state change triggers an event\.
+For example, if a container that is running within a task stops, this container state change generates an event\.

 A task using the Fargate Spot capacity provider receives a termination notice\.
-When a task is using the `FARGATE_SPOT` capacity provider and is stopped due to a Spot interruption, a task state change event is triggered\.
+When a task is using the `FARGATE_SPOT` capacity provider and is stopped due to a Spot interruption, a task state change event is generated\.

 **Example Task state change event**
 Task state change events are delivered in the following format\.
 The `detail` section below resembles the [Task](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_Task.html) object that is returned from a [DescribeTasks](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DescribeTasks.html) API operation in the *Amazon Elastic Container Service API Reference*\.
 If your containers are using an image hosted with Amazon ECR, the `imageDigest` field is returned\.